egomezr/dynamicloud_java_api/README.md

 #RecordResults

 **This class provides three methods:**
-- **getTotalRecords:** The total records in RecordModel
+- `getTotalRecords` The total records in RecordModel
-- **getFastReturnedSize:** The returned size of records that have matched with Query conditions
+- `getFastReturnedSize` The returned size of records that have matched with Query conditions
-- **getRecords:** A list of records, the objects in this list will be **BoundInstances** according to Query's generic type.
+- `getRecords` A list of records, the objects in this list will be `BoundInstances` according to Query's generic type.

 **The uses of this class would be as a follow:**